Fraud and Scams

 Scams have always existed, but with the explosion of online communication, smartphones, and digital applications over the past 10-15 years, the prevalence of scams and the ability of scammers to reach out to victims has never been easier.

 Every day, people across America fall victim to various scams losing hundreds, thousands, and sometimes tens of thousands of dollars.
 It sometimes seems impossible for citizens, especially those who may not consider themselves tech savvy, to keep up with the existing scams, let alone the new ones that are being concocted.

 This may leave people asking, “How can I protect myself?”
 Fortunately, people don’t need to be experts in scams to reduce their likelihood of falling victim to a scammer.
-By following a few simple tips, you can greatly reduce your likelihood of being victimized:

 - Never give money or personal information to unverified sources.
 If you receive a call or an online request for verification of personal information, do not provide it.
 Scammers are sometimes very savvy and can make requests for information by means of seemingly legitimate fake letters, emails, and phone calls.

 - Don’t be afraid to ignore the request and/or hang up.
 You can always call your family members, banks, or other institutions back on a verified phone number that you know to be correct or to go directly to your family or bank and speak to someone in person.

 - Be wary of any requests for wire transfers (Western Union transfers, requests for GreenDot or Gift Cards or pictures of these items).
 Scammers sometimes request these types of transactions because once made, the money can be immediately withdrawn by the scammer anywhere in the world and is often untraceable.